Leccon1/My-standart-for-projects/README.md

-# My-standards-for-projects
-Personal set of rules, agreements and templates for a quick start of frontend projects.
-HTML, SCSS, JS, structure, best practices and a little soul
+# 🧩 Project Standards by Leccon1

+My personal set of settings and approaches to developing frontend projects.

+This repository helps me quickly start a project, maintain a uniform style and not forget about important details.

+---

+## 🗂️ Structure